tldr-pages/tldr/pages/linux/pacman-key.md

 # pacman-key

-> Wrapper script for GnuPG used to manage pacman’s keyring.
+> Wrapper script for GnuPG used to manage pacman's keyring.
 > More information: <https://man.archlinux.org/man/pacman-key>.

 - Initialize the pacman keyring: